The Crimes of George Bailey and the People of Bedford Falls in ‘It’s a Wonderful Life’

 - An angel assaults a police officer.

-Last weekend, you may have taken part in what is now a Christmas tradition by watching the classic holiday movie, "It's a Wonderful Life," directed by Frank Capra and released in 1946.
-The film tells the story of George Bailey, a man who sacrifices his personal dreams for the betterment of his community in Bedford Falls.
+This year, you may take part in what is now a Christmas tradition for many families by watching the classic holiday movie, "It's a Wonderful Life," directed by Frank Capra and released in 1946.
+The film tells the story of George Bailey, a man who sacrifices his personal dreams for the betterment of his community in Bedford Falls, New York.
 Portrayed by acting legend James Stewart, George Bailey, while noble and well-intentioned, commits a surprising number of serious crimes throughout the movie.

 Trespassing and Property Damage